Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Options for Private Student Loans

 When it comes to private student loans, private lenders may or may not offer borrowers the opportunity to rehabilitate their loans.
-And, when it comes to private student loan rehabilitation there is not much federal legislation.
-Borrowers who have rehabilitated a private student loan may ask to have the default removed from their credit report, but there is no guarantee that it will be removed.
+You should contact your lender and ask what you can do to get your loan out of default.
+Sometimes borrowers who have rehabilitated a private student loan may ask to have the default removed from their credit report, but there is no guarantee that it will be removed.

 Additionally, it’s important to note that some lenders may charge off private student loans that are delinquent for 120 days, or a set period of time, which may vary from lender to lender.
-If a debt is charged off, the lender may not be willing to work with the borrower.
+When a lender charges off a loan, it means they have written off the loan as a loss and close the account.
+They typically sell your loan to a debt buyer or collections agency.
+But you are still legally obligated to pay off the loan.
+If the debt is charged off, the lender may not be willing to work with the borrower.

 What to Do If Your Student Loan Goes to Collections